 Does it puzzle you?

-How can we determine if the stock is worth of your money if the valuations mean nothing?
+How can we determine if the stock is worth your money if the valuations mean nothing?
 Do you have the answer?
 Do you still want to rely on Bob’s predictions and put your money in recommended stocks?

 Have you seen the stocks that jump 15-20% up after releasing positive news?
-The stock immediately becomes popular because of the future expectations.
+The stock immediately becomes popular because of future expectations.
 The automated trading adds a lot to a swing and drives the stock up so much that it becomes overbought within 15 minutes.